20centcroak/github-cheatsheet/cheatsheet.md

 As we can see *fileA.txt* is still under version control (it is tracked), but the modifications are not staged for commit.
 The content of the file is not modified by this call to git reset.

+If we don't want to track *fileA.txt* anymore, then we should call git rm:

+     git rm --cached .\fileA.txt
+>rm 'fileA.txt'

 ## Remote repository
 ### clone a remote repo
 if no local repo is configured and a remote repo exists, the simplest way is to clone the remote repo that creates a local repo, manages the link between local and remote, copy the git history and create a working copy equivalent to the current branch.